Coffee Roast Dates - is fresher better?

 In the world of coffee, the phrase "freshly roasted" is often treated as the ultimate standard.
 But we truly believe when it comes to peak flavour, fresher is not always better!

-Every time a coffee bean is roasted on our Loring Smart Roast, it undergoes a massive chemical transformation.
+Every time a coffee bean is roasted on our Loring Smart Roaster, it undergoes a massive chemical transformation.
 A key by-product of this process is Carbon Dioxide (CO2).

 The Sweet Spot: Peak Flavour at 3-4 Weeks